- Travel and Places»

 Sunrise, Sunset, Sunshine!

-Ramadan 2017 will start on Saturday 27th May and will continue for thirty days until Sunday 25th of June.
+Ramadan 2018 will start on the evening of Tuesday 15th May and will continue until the evening of Wednesday 14th of June.
 The timing of Ramadan is dictated by the changing phases of the moon.

 Basic Information for Tourists Concerning Ramadan